 It quickly becomes clear that we could easily spend the entire four weeks that we have planned to travel through Western USA on this part of the Pacific coast alone.
 Spectacular viewpoints alternate with agreeable villages and towns, touristy but still picturesque and friendly.

 The first town we visit on our three day road trip from LA to San Francisco, is Santa Barbara.
 Its white houses and clean streets form a big contrast with dirty and shabby LA.
-The town is full of lovely stores and restaurants and boasts beautiful Spanish architecture such as downtown former Santa Barbara Courthouse and hilltop perched Mission Santa Barbara.
+The town is full of lovely stores and restaurants and boasts beautiful Spanish buildings.
+Architectural tour de forces are Santa Barbara’s former Courthouse and hilltop perched Mission Santa Barbara.

 Having explored Santa Barbara in a shorter time period than we would have wished we drive on.
 Hills with hay glow golden in the light of the slowly setting sun.
 The winding road leads the way through the mountains back to the coast.
 As dusk sets, we descend to the beach where we will be camping this first night of our road trip.